Using Jupyter via OnDemand¶

 installation from within a terminal session on Apocrita by loading the

-Anaconda module: module load anaconda3
+Miniforge module: module load miniforge

-followed by the conda list
+followed by the mamba list

 In a Jupyter notebook, attempting to load the emoji